hakunamoni/port_1_norpak/README.md

 field, custom record, etc).
 - The user needs to be able to print the single printed document multiple times.
   This requirement is intended to allow reprints in case the user loses the document.
-4. The single printed document needs to be given its own unique identification number.
+- The single printed document needs to be given its own unique identification number.
-5. The single printed document needs to have all of the same features as the current packing slip form used by Norpak.
+- The single printed document needs to have all of the same features as the current packing slip form used by Norpak.
-6. Each item from each fulfillment record needs to be listed with quantities from each customer sales order specified.
-  a. e.g. 10 widgets from Sales Order 10X, 12 widgets from Sales Order 9B
+- Each item from each fulfillment record needs to be listed with quantities from each customer sales order specified. e.g. 10 widgets from Sales Order 10X, 12 widgets from Sales Order 9B
-7. User needs to be able to create a merged fulfillment document from (a) the fulfillment record as well as (b) a standalone application found on the main menu.
+- User needs to be able to create a merged fulfillment document from (a) the fulfillment record as well as (b) a standalone application found on the main menu.
 With option a, the current record should be sourced as a parameter.